-Subject Category Characteristic How the Characteristic Influences Evaluation of MSF Impacts Concern for Evaluation of Fishery Impacts on Indicator Stocks Are CWT indicator stocks expected to be impacted in the fishery?
-O) No, CWT indicator stocks are not expected.
+Subject Category Characteristic How the Characteristic Influences Evaluation of MSF Impacts Concern for Evaluation of Fishery Impacts on Indicator Stocks Are CWT indicator stocks expected to be impacted in the 0) No, CWT indicator stocks are not expected.
+Estimate anticipated stock-age-specific encounters of coded-wire-tagged fish in the fishery.
+Determine potential significance of Lack of information to determine potential significance of MSF to indicator stocks. fishery?
 1) Yes, CWT indicator stocks are expected, and a complete list of indicator stocks was provided.
+MSF to indicator stocks.
 2) Yes, CWT indicator stocks are expected, and an incomplete list of indicator stocks was provided.
-3) Yes, CWT indicator stocks are expected, but a list of indicator stocks Estimate anticipated stock-age-specific encounters of coded-wire-tagged fish in the fishery.
-Determine potential significance of MSF to indicator stocks.
-Lack of information to determine potential significance of MSF to indicator stocks.
-Are double-index- tagged (DIT) fish expected to be impacted in the fishery? was not provided.
-0) No, DIT stocks are not expected.
-1) Yes, DIT stocks are expected, and a complete list of DIT stocks was provided.
+3) Yes, CWT indicator stocks are expected, but a list of indicator stocks was not provided.
+Are double-index- 0) No, DIT stocks are not expected.
+Estimate anticipated stock-age-specific Lack of information to determine potential significance of MSF to DIT tagged (DIT) fish expected to be impacted in the fishery?
+1) Yes, DIT stocks are expected, and a complete list of DIT stocks was provided. encounters of DIT fish in the fishery.
+Determine potential significance of MSF to DIT stocks. indicator stocks.
 2) Yes, DIT stocks are expected, and an incomplete list of DIT stocks was provided.
 3) Yes, DIT stocks are expected, but a list of DIT stocks was not provided.
-Estimate anticipated stock-age-specific encounters of DIT fish in the fishery.
-Determine potential significance of MSF to DIT stocks.
-Lack of information to determine potential significance of MSF to DIT indicator stocks.

 Table 3-3.
-Summary of SFEC's evaluation of Coho and Chinook MSFs proposed for the 2013 fishery season, for which proposals were submitted by agencies in 2012 (see Table 3-2 for definitions of numeric codes).
+Summary of SFEC's evaluation of Coho and Chinook MSFs proposed for the 2014 fishery season, for which proposals were submitted by agencies in 2013 (see Table 3-2 for definitions of numeric codes).